 Holman: “Supplying our congregations with people trained to serve in early childhood ministry is definitely a critical issue.
 There are not enough people qualified to fill all the positions at this time.
 It’s something the Commission on Lutheran Schools and MLC are concerned about and working on.
-It’s one of the reasons I’m excited about the new Early Childhood Learning Center at Martin Luther College in New Ulm.
-The new center will be a wonderful facility to train students who are already considering early childhood, but I’m hopeful it will also spark interest in early childhood.”
+It’s one of the reasons I’m excited about the Early Childhood Learning Center at Martin Luther College in New Ulm.
+The center is a wonderful facility to train students who are already considering early childhood, but I’m hopeful it will also spark even more interest in early childhood.”

 Q: What are the blessings of an early childhood ministry?